Extraordinary court

-An extraordinary court, or special court, is a type of court that is established outside of ordinary judiciary, composed of irregularly selected judges or applies irregular procedure for judgment.
-Since extraordinary court can be abused to infringe fundamental rights of individuals, contemporaly most of countries ban such courts by constitution or statutes.
-Usually, modern military courts judged by court-martials are regarded as examples of extraordinary courts.
+An extraordinary court, or special court, is a type of court that is established outside of ordinary judiciary, composed of irregularly selected judges or applying irregular procedure for judgment.
+Since extraordinary courts can be abused to infringe fundamental rights of individuals, most modern countries ban such courts by constitution or statutes.
+Usually, modern military courts judged by courts-martial are regarded as examples of extraordinary courts.

 By country

 Cambodia

 An extraordinary court is the Extraordinary Chambers in the Courts of Cambodia, which is basically a chamber in the national court of Cambodia that is specially designed to judge crimes of the Khmer Rouge such as the Cambodian genocide, but its judges are not of the ordinary Cambodian judiciary but are selected among international candidates nominated by Secretary-General of the United Nations, according to an agreement between United Nations and the Cambodian government.

 Germany

 In modern Germany, the establishment of extraordinary courts (Ausnahmegerichte) is strictly prohibited by article 101(1) of the Constitution of Germany, in reflection of judicial murder by People's Court (Volksgerichtshof), which was a kind of Sondergericht that was established during Nazi Germany.
-The term Sondergericht itself means just the concept of 'special court', but the use of that term is discouraged, as it can referred to legacy of Nazis, That causes contemporary courts in Germany with special jurisdiction (such as 'Federal Social Court' on cases of social security matters) to be called a kind of 'specialized court' (Fachgerichte), composed of ordinary judges.
+The term Sondergericht itself means just the concept of 'special court', but the use of that term is discouraged, as it can refer to the legacy of the Nazis that causes contemporary courts in Germany with special jurisdiction (such as 'Federal Social Court' in cases of social security matters) to be called a kind of 'specialized court' (Fachgerichte), composed of ordinary judges.

-In that way, Article 101(1) of the Constitution is explained as forbidding establishment of both extraordinary court and special courtas, which are substantially the same concept.
+In that way, Article 101(1) of the Constitution is explained as forbidding establishment of both extraordinary courts and special courts, which are substantially the same concept.
 As the Constitution bans judgments by irregularly-composed judges, courts in the City of Kempten with special jurisdiction on military justice in Germany are also constituted by ordinary judges, according to Section 11a of German Criminal Code.